-Work supporting New Plymouth, Stratford and South Taranaki District Councils, for the establishment of EOCs, continues.
+Work by TEMO supporting New Plymouth, Stratford and South Taranaki District Councils, for the establishment of EOCs, continues.
 Delivery of training for CDEM staff is occurring and future course sessions are scheduled.
-Appointment of Local Controllers and Local Recovery Managers were confirmed at the last Joint Committee meeting of the previous financial year.
+Appointments of Local Controllers and Local Recovery Managers were confirmed at the last Joint Committee meeting of the previous financial year.
 The CDEM Group is moving to local response and recovery delivery (via District Council Emergency Operations Centres), and regional coordination through the Taranaki Emergency Management Office (TEMO) and the regional Emergency Coordination Center.
 Specification and development of operational systems for use during response and recovery is underway and implemented.
 Emergency operations systems are being configured for the new operating model.
+A draft flood response plan has been endorsed for public notification.
 A localised tornado in New Plymouth in August required a district level response.
+The Group has submitted on the draft National Disaster Resilience Strategy.